A poem 2

 I don't just mean the keys to the house

-but keys to offices cars hotels places I visit
+but keys to offices cars hotels places I visited

 I also keep the key to the classroom at my elementary school